flowset/flowset-tasklist-react-community/README.md

 #### Configuring Users <a name="configuring-users"></a>

 The `Basic` authentication is supported for Camunda 7 and Operaton engines.
-It means that the users that can log in OpenBPM Tasklist should be configured on the engine application side.
+It means that the users that can log in Flowset Tasklist should be configured on the engine application side.

 For example, in case of Camunda 7 you can use the users stored in the engine database.